Tofu Pad Thai

 - Cook the rice noodles over the stove according to the package instructions.
 Spiralize the carrot and set aside.
 Whisk 2 eggs together in a bowl and set aside, and in a separate bowl make the sauce and set it aside as well.

-- Add red pepper, the white part of the green onion and the garlic to a wok or large skillet, then sauté with 1 teaspoon olive oil for 3-5 minutes.
+- Add red pepper, the white part of the green onion and the garlic to a wok or large skillet, then sauté with 1 tsp olive oil for 3-5 minutes.
 Then, add bean sprouts and cook for 1 more minute.
 Use a spatula to create a hole in the middle of the wok, then pour the eggs into the center and scramble them.

 - Now, add the carrot noodles to the wok and use tongs to toss for 1-2 minutes or until the noodles are slightly soft, then add the cooked rice noodles and stir everything together.